Aaron-Junker/aaron-junker.github.io/_posts/2021-10-16-Weekly Windows 5.md

 ## Introduction

-I wasn't able to write a blog post for the last two weeks.
+I couldn't write a blog post for the last two weeks.
 So here are the last 3 weeks summarized.
 Not every news is listed here, just the most important ones.

 ## Windows Insider Builds in the Dev channel
 ### Build 22468